Decoherence of Schr\"odinger cat states in light of wave/particle duality: Charge distribution and the phase of the initial superposition

-We start by setting $r=0$ to produce an uninterrupted continuous photocurrent at the BHD.
+Direct detection we briefly met in Sec.~\ref{sec:MEDD} stands out as a special case in the limit $r=1$, destined to assess the corpuscular nature of the scattered light.
+We will now operate in the opposite limit by setting $r=0$ to produce an uninterrupted continuous photocurrent at the BHD, thus focusing on the wave aspect of radiation.
 In Fig.~\ref{fig:FIG1}, we explore the effect of a varying phase between the two components in the initial superposition~\eqref{eq:incat} to the cumulative charge released by the detector in the course of the {\it entire} evolution to the vacuum, for $\theta=\pi/2$.
 The Wigner function of the initial cavity state is~\cite{Buzek1992, CarmichaelSG1994, Wodkiewicz2000, SchleichCh3, SchleichCh11, HarocheBook}

 where the last term (cosine) indicates quantum interference~\cite{Zurek2001}.
 A contour plot of $W(x,y;t=0)$ for $\phi_0=0$ is given in inset (i).
 The Wigner function of the cavity state maintains the form of Eq.~\eqref{eq:W0} with $A\to A(t)\equiv A e^{-\kappa t}$ throughout the evolution dictated by ME~\eqref{eq:ME} but, crucially, the cosine term is scaled by the factor $\exp[-2A^2(1-e^{-2\kappa t})]$: the greater the initial distance of the two components the faster the off-diagonal elements of $\rho(t)$ are dephased~\cite{Walls1985, Phoenix1990,Zurek2003,Zurek2003B}.
-The disparity between the weights of the Gaussian peaks and the interference fringes brings in the short timescale $(2\kappa A^2)^{-1}$ as the relevant decoherence time.
-Simultaneously, the Wigner function maintains its symmetry with respect to the $x$ and $y$ axis in all stages of the decay, and so do its corresponding marginals.
+The disparity between the weights of the Gaussian peaks and the interference fringes brings in the short timescale $(2\kappa A^2)^{-1}$ as the relevant decoherence time we met in Sec.~\ref{sec:MEDD}.
+Simultaneously, the Wigner function maintains its symmetry with respect to the $x$- and $y$-axis in all stages of the decay, and so do its corresponding marginals.

-Setting $\theta=\pi/2$, the marginal distribution---obtained by integrating $W_{\rm REC}(x, y;t=0)$ along the $x$ axis---reads
+Setting $\theta=\pi/2$, the marginal distribution---obtained by integrating $W_{\rm REC}(x, y;t=0)$ along the $x$-axis---reads